mytanyhap/study/README.md

-Django Tutorial
-Created a central Screenshot folder for all the time stamps since i completed most of the Tutorial at once
+Django Tutorial i completed most of the Tutorial at once